SITE PARTNER:

 Seating inside Mu'ooz African Eritrean Restaurant West End

-In keeping with Eritrean tradition where dining is a communal sharing experience, it’s recommended that diners take the platter option, with a choice of 3 dishes served on a platter for 2, 4 for 3 people and so forth, up to a maximum of 6 dishes.
+In keeping with Eritrean tradition where dining is a communal sharing experience, it’s recommended that diners take the platter option, with a choice of three dishes served on a platter for two, four for three people and so forth, up to a maximum of six dishes.

-Also recommended for first-timers or easy decision-making are the banquets, which are for a min of 2 people and, with entrees and dessert included, range from $33 to $44 pp.
+Also recommended for first-timers or easy decision-making are the banquets, which are for a minimum of two people with entrees and dessert included.

 Ethiopian village scene in painting inside Mu'ooz African Eritrean Restaurant West End

-And if possible don’t miss the opportunity to partake in the colourful post-dinner coffee ceremony on Fri/Sat nights, when a staff member in traditional dress roasts Ethiopian coffee beans over a little stove then filters and boils them up before serving in tiny cups.
-Until you’ve tasted coffee prepared like this you haven’t tasted coffee - and better have somewhere to go afterwards as sleep isn’t an option.
+Don’t miss the opportunity to partake in the colourful post-dinner coffee ceremony on Friday and Saturday nights, when a staff member in traditional dress roasts Ethiopian coffee beans over a little stove then filters and boils them up before serving in tiny cups.
+Until you’ve tasted coffee prepared like this you haven’t tasted coffee - and better have somewhere to go afterwards as sleep isn’t an option!

 Coffees being roasted in traditional pan inside Mu'ooz African Eritrean Restaurant West End

-Need to know: Having been colonized by Italy from the 1890s to the 1940s there’s a touch of Italian to the food, with pasta including lasagne, Italian style salad and panna cotta making it onto the menu.
+Having been colonised by Italy from the 1890s to the 1940s, there’s a touch of Italian on the menu, with pasta dishes to choose from including lasagne, Italian style salad and pannacotta.

 Traditional Eritrean coffee serving pot and cups on table

-Mu’Ooz is not just a great place to eat but it is a not-for-profit outfit headed by founder and director Saba Abraham, and provides ongoing employment training and work for African refugee women.
+Need to know - Mu’Ooz is not just a great place to eat, but it is a not-for-profit outfit headed by founder and director Saba Abraham, and provides ongoing employment training and work for African refugee women.

 Mu’ooz